 Again, if you have a method that works, there’s no reason to change it up!

-However, lately, I’ve been experimenting a bit with the way I do things in my own kitchen.
+However, lately, I’ve been experimenting a bit with the way I do things in my own kitchen – doing my best to simplify things.

-If there’s a simple way to do something that’s traditionally been a sticking point, I want to know about it!
-And while boiling eggs isn’t difficult by any means, getting the different cooking consistencies right each and every time can be slightly more of a challenge.
+True talk: boiling eggs isn’t difficult by any means.
+Getting the different cooking consistencies right each and every time can be slightly more of a challenge.

 For this ramen egg recipe, I fired up an egg cooker .